Classifier or Prompt: A Case Study on Legal Requirements Traceability: Approaches

 Step~6 predicts a trace link between $r_i$ and $c_j$ using the similarity matrix from step~5.
 A trace link is predicted when the similarity between $r_i$ and $c_j$ exceeds a certain threshold $\theta$.
 Below, we discuss alternative methods for setting $\theta$.

-\sectopic{(a) Constant Threshold: } To predict a trace link, we utilize a pre-defined constant threshold, $\theta = 0.5$.
+\sectopic{(a) Constant Threshold: } To predict a trace link, we use a predefined threshold, $\theta = 0.5$.
 Specifically, a trace link is predicted if the similarity score exceeds $0.5$.
 This threshold is considered a reasonable rule of thumb, as evidenced by its previous application in the literature~\cite{Yao2014,Corley2005}.
 Moreover, this threshold was chosen based on the fine-tuning approach used in \kashif.
-During training, positive pairs are labeled with a similarity score of 1, while negative pairs are labeled with 0.
+During training, positive pairs are assigned a similarity score of 1, whereas negative pairs are assigned 0.
 The model is thus optimized to produce similarity scores closer to 1 for true links and closer to 0 for unrelated pairs.
-As a result, a threshold of 0.5 naturally serves as a midpoint between these two extremes, making it a natural choice for distinguishing between positive and negative links.
+As a result, a threshold of 0.5 serves as the midpoint between these two extremes, making it a natural choice for distinguishing positive from negative links.

-\sectopic{(b) Dynamic Threshold: } Another practical method to adjust $\theta$ involves curating a set of negative training examples, i.e., requirements that do not have trace links.
+\sectopic{(b) Dynamic Threshold: } Another practical method to adjust $\theta$ involves curating a set of negative training examples, i.e., requirements that lack trace links.
 These requirements can be sourced from publicly available datasets or from different projects.
 However, for more accurate results, it is ideal to use requirements from the same project under analysis.
 Inspired by similarity-based classification proposed in the literature~\cite{Amaral:21}, we select $\theta$ using the following procedure.
 For each provision $c_j \in \mathcal{C}$, we identify a set of negative training examples ($TR_j^-$), i.e., requirements $\{r_1^\prime, \ldots, r_k^\prime\}$ that do not have trace links to $c_j$.
 We then compute the similarity between $r_i$ and $TR_j^-$ and set $\theta$ to the average cosine similarity between $r_i$ and $TR_j^-$.
 If the similarity between $r_i$ and $c_j$ is higher than the similarity between $r_i$ and $TR_j^-$, then $r_i$ is semantically closer to $c_j$ and should be traced to it.
 Conversely, if the similarity between $r_i$ and $TR_j^-$ is higher, then it should not be traced to $c_j$ as it is semantically closer to the negative examples.
 This procedure sets a different $\theta$ value for each $r_i$ based on randomly selected negative examples.